ISAIAH

 CHAPTER 54

-1. Only for a moment.
+1. God had forsaken His people only for a moment.

 CHAPTER 55